 To ensure a breadth of training all students are required to complete a 12 credit hour breadth requirement (generally four graduate courses).
-History and Systems (PSY 511) will satisfy 3 credits toward the breadth requirement.
 Students should speak to their Faculty Mentor or appropriate Area Head to discuss their selection of courses to satisfy the Breadth Requirement.
 The remaining courses can be taken within the department or in another department; however, they must be scholarly in nature and may not be within the student's specialty area\concentration.